ttkorhonen/myDocument/docs/mrfioc2/evr-usage.md

  |   PCIe-EVR-300DC    |    0     |        0       |          0        |  Yes[^13]|
  |  mTCA-EVR-300[^10]  |    4     |       4/0      |          2        |    Yes   |
  |  VME-EVR-300        |   4[^12] |        4       |          2        |    Yes   |
-# Overview
+## Overview of the Driver

 The purpose of this document is to act as a guide for using the 'mrfioc2' [EPICS](https://epics-controls.org) support module for the Micro Research Finland (MRF) timing system[^11].
 It describes software for using the Event Receiver (EVR).

-The document is an overview of the driver and its capabilities.
+This document is an overview of the driver and its capabilities.
 It is not a fully up-to-date document with all details, even if the contents are thought to be accurate.
 The intent of this document is to introduce the concepts and help understanding how to use the driver.
-For studying the implementation, the important locations in the source tree relating to the EVR are included in this document.
+For studying the implementation, the important locations in the source tree relating to the EVR are included.

 The source repository contains a full API documentation, produced with [Doxygen](https://en.wikipedia.org/wiki/Doxygen).